fixtheatm/Pi_code/docs/protoboard.md

 ## <a name="link_wiring"></a>Sensor Wiring

 * Install a 5 pin right angle header on the **back** of the light sensor breakout board.
 This will position it out of the way of the light, and the mounting holes are on the other end.
+Solder the header from the back, where the pads exist on the breakout board.
 * The 5 wire cable for the light sensor is 'straight through'.
 Just make sure that cable is the right way up, so that that ground and power do not get reversed when connecting from the header on the protoboard, to the right angle header on the sensor breakout board.
 * Many of the temperature sensors only have 3 wires.
 Some have a fourth wire for the shield on the cable.
 If it exists, the shield connects to the extra pin on the 4 pin header.